QMCPACK/qmcpack/docs/developing.rst

 The section gives guidance on how to extend the functionality of QMCPACK.
 Future examples will likely include topics such as the addition of a Jastrow function or a new QMC method.

+.. admonition:: Definitions

+   * **Legacy**: code from previous work usually not in line current coding standards or design.
+It mostly functional and correct within the context of legacy operations.
+Most has been modified piecemeal for years to extend funcitionality.
+   * **Refactoring**: Process of redesigning code in place through incremental changes toward current design and functionality goals.

 QMCPACK coding standards
 ------------------------